kirbysayshi/js13k-2020/README.md

 - [ ] Prevent ball tunneling when colliding with paddle (is this an issue? probably not if the paddle is large enough)
 - [ ] Shorten radius of paddle?
 - [ ] BUG: labels are hidden when transitioning from edge to corner
+- [ ] IDEA: each bounce decays the signal... if nothing left, forced level reset!
 - [ ] Level / Goal Ideas: you have to get the signal to the destination in as few bounces as possible and as quickly as possible.
 When you reach the goal, you see a drawing of where the signal went and where you bounced it.
 You (camera) follow the signal as it bounces around?
 - [ ] ~~"Play Again" button on end screen?~~
 - [ ] ~~Does the target need to be labeled?~~